 Auditory Processing Disorders.
 Two (2) credits.
-Prerequisites: AUDI 7128 intervention approaches to manage auditory processing will be discussed.
+Prerequisites: AUDI 7128

+This course will focus on the neurological bases of normal and abnormal auditory processing.
+Diagnostic and intervention approaches to manage auditory processing will be discussed.
 Behavior and physiological assessment tools used with patients with auditory processing will be presented.
 Students will justify assessment and intervention decisions using case studies.